 The pockets have zips, the waist is elasticated and they'll work with Tenn's Coolflo padded undershorts if you want improved comfort for longer rides.

-Altura's shorts are highly regarded at the £49.99 RRP, so they're even better with a few quid off here, especially as most sizes are £27.10.
+Altura's shorts are highly regarded at the £49.99 RRP, so they're even better with a few quid off here.
 You get a lightweight fabric shell with pockets, elasticated waistband and an Altura Comp 3D pad.

 The aim of road.cc buyer's guides is to give you the most, authoritative, objective and up-to-date buying advice.
 We continuously update and republish our guides, checking prices, availability and looking for the best deals.